lakshmankumar12/networking-tutorial/illustration_notes.md

 * Observe how the routing principles are at play.
 Each party only knows to a next-hop that is hopefully more aware of the destination.
+  * Note that nhost does a apr for its gateway (and not destination)

 * Try adding a next-hop that is not directly connected.
     nrtr: `ip route replace 192.168.160.0/22 via 192.168.160.1 dev eth0 src 192.168.158.3`